-Imagine spending a night under the clearest sky you’ve ever seen.
-Sure, the air outside is a bit cold, but you’re nice and cozy in your high-tech camping gear while the sounds of whales blowing in the distance and the crackling of glaciers is lulling you to sleep.
-This is camping in Antarctica, one of the most unique experiences you can do when you travel with us.
+Imagine camping under the clearest sky you’ve ever seen.
+Sure, the air outside is a bit cold, but you’re nice and cozy in your high-tech camping gear while the sounds of whales blowing in the distance and the crackling of glaciers lulls you to sleep.
+This is camping in Antarctica, and it’s one of the most unique experiences you can do when you travel with us.

 Of course, if you’ve never camped on the frozen continent before you’re bound to have questions about how it works!
 Below you can find a variety of answers to the questions we’re asked most about this exceptional excursion.

 Due to time and weather constraints, we are able to offer camping on our Celebrating Antarctica, Holidays in Antarctica, and Crossing the Circle itineraries.
 Camping is NOT available on Falklands & South Georgia voyages, or on voyages that depart later in February.

 We camp on snow.
 This is due to bio-security rules and regulations set down by IAATO (International Association of Antarctic Tour Operators).

 Temperature affects people differently, therefore some people will feel warm while they sleep, and others might feel a bit more cold.
 As long as you bring extra layers, have a good meal prior to camping and limit your alcohol consumption you will likely have a comfortable sleep.

 We provide top quality and high-performance camping equipment which includes an inflatable mat, sleeping bag, sleeping liner, pillow with pillowcase and a waterproof stuff sack to put all these items in.
 We will provide you with a waterproof bivy sack so you actually get to experience camping in the great Antarctic outdoors.
 We also have a small selection of tents that may be provided upon request.